 Once you’ve completed that step, congratulations!
 You’re the proud owner of a new Instagram Business profile!

 Keep in mind that Instagram is a visual platform.
-When designing your content strategy, think visually and be sure to post high-quality visual content.
+When designing your content strategy, think visually and post high-quality visual content.

-When trying to take an aesthetically-appealing photo, remember the rule of thirds.
-Enable camera gridlines on your phone to divide the photo into three vertical and three horizontal sections.
+When trying to take an aesthetically appealing photo, remember the rule of thirds.
+Enable camera gridlines on your phone to divide the image into three vertical and three horizontal sections.
 Then, when taking a photo, keep the subject at an intersection of one of those lines.
 This un-symmetrical approach is pleasing to the human eye.

-On an iPhone, turn on gridlines by going to Settings > Camera and switch Grid to on.
+On an iPhone, turn on gridlines by going to Settings > Camera and switching Grid to on.

 What to post on Instagram